bookalope/InDesign-CEP/README.md

 First of all, make sure that the extension’s `CSXS/manifest.xml` contains valid XML; follow the instructions [here](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_9.x/Documentation/CEP%209.0%20HTML%20Extension%20Cookbook.md#extension-manifest-xsd).
 Note that the _order_ of elements in `<Geometry>` actually seems to matter!

-Debugging the ExtendScript side of the extension doesn’t really work.
-However, I found it helpful to use the [ExtendScript Toolkit](http://www.adobe.com/au/products/extendscript-toolkit.html), connect it to a running InDesign instance, and prototype the code there before using it for the Bookalope extension.
+Debugging the ExtendScript side of the extension doesn’t really work in an integrated environment.
+The [ExtendScript Toolkit](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ExtendScript-Toolkit) has been retired, and in its stead you can use the [ExtendScript Debugger](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug) for [VisualStudio Code](https://code.visualstudio.com/).
+I found it helpful to connect it to a running InDesign instance, and prototype the code there before using it for the Bookalope extension itself.

 Debugging the Javascript side is easier.
 The file `extensions/Bookalope/.debug` configures a remote debugger which can connect to a running InDesign instance.
 Once the extension panel is open, navigate the [Chrome web browser](https://www.google.com/chrome/) (or alternatively, the [Adobe cef-client](https://github.com/Adobe-CEP/CEP-Resources)) to `localhost:8001` and enjoy…